 In response to the financial crisis Congress passed the Dodd-Frank Act, which was signed into law on July 21, 2010.
 The Dodd-Frank Act provides for the creation of new federal regulatory agencies, and grants additional authorities and responsibilities to existing regulatory agencies, to identify and address emerging systemic risks posed by the activities of financial services firms.
 The Dodd-Frank Act also provides for, among other things, enhanced regulation of derivatives and asset-backed securities, restrictions on executive compensation, heightened capital and liquidity requirements for banks, and enhanced oversight of credit rating agencies.
 The Dodd-Frank Act also limits the ability of federal laws to preempt state and local consumer laws.
 Several examples of new regulations being implemented, in whole or in part, under the Dodd-Frank Act are set forth below.
-Certain provisions of the Dodd-Frank Act related to systemic risks of financial services firms were modified by the Economic Growth, Regulatory Relief and Consumer Protection Act enacted in May of 2018.

 The Dodd-Frank Act established the CFPB to regulate the offering of consumer financial products or services under federal consumer financial laws.
 In addition, the CFPB was granted general authority to prevent covered persons or service providers from committing or engaging in unfair, deceptive or abusive acts or practices under federal law in connection with any transaction with a consumer for a consumer financial product or service, or the offering of a consumer financial product or service.
 Pursuant to the Dodd-Frank Act, on July 21, 2011, certain federal consumer financial protection statutes and related regulatory authority were transferred to the CFPB.
-Consequently, certain federal consumer financial laws including, but not limited to, the Truth in Lending, Equal Credit Opportunity, Fair Credit Reporting, and Electronic Fund Transfer Acts, are enforced by the CFPB, subject to certain statutory limitations.
+Consequently, certain federal consumer financial laws including, but not limited to, the Truth in Lending, Equal Credit Opportunity, Fair Credit Reporting, and Electronic Fund Transfer Acts, will be enforced by the CFPB, subject to certain statutory limitations.

-On August 27, 2014, the SEC adopted final rules that significantly modified the regulations that govern disclosure requirements, offering processes and periodic reporting for asset-backed securities, including those offered under the bank's credit card securitization program.
-The new rules changed the disclosure requirements and offering process for credit card securitizations and the eligibility criteria for shelf registration statements for securitizations.
-Among other changes, the final rules require a certification from the chief executive officer of the depositor concerning the disclosure contained in the prospectus and the structure of the securitization at the time of each offering from a shelf registration statement, and appointment of an asset representations reviewer to review certain assets underlying the asset-backed securities for compliance with representations and warranties about those assets in the underlying transaction agreements once a specified level of delinquencies and specified investor action have occurred.
+On August 27, 2014, the SEC adopted final rules that significantly modified the regulations that governed disclosure requirements prior to such adoption, offering processes and periodic reporting for asset-backed securities, including those offered under the bank's credit card securitization program.
+The new rules changed the disclosure requirements and offering process for credit card securitizations and the eligibility criteria for shelf registration statements for securitizations that are initially offered and sold on or after November 23, 2015.
+Among other changes, the final rules require a certification from the chief executive officer of the depositor concerning the disclosure contained in the prospectus and the structure of the securitization at the time of each offering from a shelf registration statement, and appointment of an asset representations reviewer to review assets that are sixty (60) or more days delinquent for compliance with related representations and warranties in the related underlying transaction agreements when delinquency rates rise above a certain level and when a requisite percentage of investors vote to conduct such a review.
 The adopted rules were originally proposed on April 7, 2010 and re-proposed on July 26, 2011.
 A number of rules proposed by the SEC in 2010 and 2011, such as requiring group-level data for the underlying assets in credit card securitizations, were not adopted in the final rulemaking but may be implemented by the SEC in the future.
-Due to, among other things, the nature of the evolving interpretations of these new rules and the possibility of continued rulemaking, we can give no assurance that these rules and any new rulemakings will not have a material adverse effect on the bank's credit card securitization program.
+We are still assessing the impact of the new rules, and the possibility of continued rulemaking, on the bank's credit card securitization program.